AnushaAshokReddy/trial.github.io/index.md

 More information can be found on [Click here for more information on NuGet packages..](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?view=vsmac-2019)

-To find out more details, click on [Information..](https://docs.microsoft.com/en-us/nuget/what-is-nuget)
+--!>To find out more details, click on [Information..](https://docs.microsoft.com/en-us/nuget/what-is-nuget)--!

 **IAlgorithm** - The _IAlgorithm_ interface has 2 phases: